igsr/gca_1000genomes_website/_faq/what-depth-coverage-your-phase1-variants.md

   - can-i-get-genotypes-specific-individualpopulation-your-vcf-files
 ---

-The [Phase1 integrated variant](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/) set does not report the depth of coverage for each individual at each site.
+The [Phase 1 integrated variant](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/) set does not report the depth of coverage for each individual at each site.
 We instead report genotype likelihoods and dosage.
 If you would like to see depth of coverage numbers you will need to calculate them directly.

 The [bedtools](http://code.google.com/p/bedtools/) suite provides a method to do this.